 Monday, August 30, 2010

-09/07/2010 Update: Ball has been cleaned and holes were drilled for the neon indicators.
-This unit will be modified from the original.
-In the original setup the unit had the neon bulbs built into the bulb units and did not use the 4515 - 6 volt, 30 watt bulbs that this one will use.
+Pictures from when the ball was cleaned and holes were drilled for the neon indicators.
+This unit was modified from the original.
+In the original setup the unit had the neon bulbs built into the bulb cups and did not use the 4515 - 6 volt, 30 watt bulbs that this one does.
 The original used 6 volt, 35 watt Osram Halostar lamps in a special housing.
 The special Kremesa heads were not with the unit when purchased, so a little modification was needed.

 The original Kremesa lamp housing